Tapestry of Nations

 The parade (or a variant of this) was also the theme for the halftime show at Super Bowl XXXIV in 2000.
 Both the parade and the halftime show were directed by Gary Paben.
 Footage of the parade could still be seen on the Earth Globe in IllumiNations: Reflections of Earth through that show's closure in 2019.

 Tapestry of Dreams

 In 2001, the parade became Tapestry of Dreams.
 Wishes from children around the world were heard throughout the parade's soundtrack.
 The middle of the parade had a tribute to Walt Disney, "...the greatest and most wonderful dreamer of all!" with Bill Rogers (the voice behind most of the announcements at Walt Disney World Resort) narrating.

 In this version, the Sage of Time was replaced with the Dreamseekers, a trio of elf-like humanoid characters that would open and close the parade and collect Dreamtale coins that children would receive at the Epcot Kidcot stations.
-These three (voiced by Jodi Chase, Chris Truelson and Scott Wayrock) included:
+These three included: